Gus Fring: Season 3

 Gus is pleased with the quality of Walt's blue meth and offers him $3 million for three months of his time to cook more in a high-tech "superlab" hidden under an industrial laundry that Gus owns.
 Walt initially refuses, but Gus eventually convinces Walt that he should cook for his family's financial security.
 Gus provides him with Gale Boetticher, the talented chemist who set up the superlab, to help cook, but Walt needs to placate Jesse after Hank assaults him, so he convinces Gus to bring Jesse back as his assistant.
 Gus informs the cartel that once Walt is done with his three months, they will be free to kill him.
 Leonel and Marco Salamanca are impatient and travel from Mexico to the US to carry out the murder, but Gus intervenes and points them to Hank, who actually killed Tuco.
 Gus anonymously warns Hank about the pending attack, enabling Hank to kill Marco and critically injure Leonel, despite becoming nearly paralyzed from the waist down.
 Gus uses his influence with the police to distract them at the hospital so Mike can fatally inject Leonel.

 The attempt on Hank's life leads to a large-scale crackdown on the cartel, and Juan Bolsa is killed.
 Realizing his own life was at stake, Walt agrees to continue cooking in the superlab for an extended period for $15 million with Jesse aiding him, but Gus is still concerned about Jesse's loyalties.
 Jesse learns that drug dealers who work for Gus were responsible for the death of Tomás, the young brother of Jesse's girlfriend Andrea.
 Before Jesse can kill them himself, Walt runs them over with his car and tells Jesse to flee.
 Walt explains to Gus that this was just a "hiccup" in their agreement.
 Gus agrees to overlook the matter but reinstates Gale as Walt's assistant, and privately tells Gale to learn all of Walt's methods so that he can take over from Walt.
 Walt realizes that Gus is trying to groom Gale as his replacement, meaning his life is at risk, so he secretly meets with Jesse and asks him to find out where Gale lives.
-Once Jesse finds Gale's apartment, Walt sets out to kill him, but Victor stops him and brings him to the lab, where Mike is waiting.
-Walt asks Mike to let him call Jesse and convince him to come to the lab, but instead, Walt tells Jesse to kill Gale.
-Victor rushes to Gale's apartment, but Jesse arrives first and murders Gale.
+Once Jesse finds Gale's apartment, Walt sets out to kill him.
+Before he can, Victor takes him to the lab under the false pretense of investigating a chemical leak.
+Walt realizes Mike is at the lab to kill him, so he asks Mike to let him call Jesse and convince him to come to the lab.
+Mike agrees, but Walt tells Jesse to kill Gale.
+Victor rushes to Gale's apartment, but Jesse arrives first and shoots Gale dead.